paladinic/letter-guesser-nn/README.md

 ## Fork the Project
 - Create your Feature Branch (git checkout -b feature/AmazingFeature)
-- Commit your Changes (git commit -m 'Add some AmazingFeature')
+- Commit your changes (git commit -m 'Add some AmazingFeature')
-- Push to the Branch (git push origin feature/AmazingFeature)
+- Push to the branch (git push origin feature/AmazingFeature)
 - Open a Pull Request

 ## License